Omotola Jalade Ekeinde

-In 2014, she was honoured by the Nigerian government, when she became a Member of the Order of the Federal Republic (MFR) for her contributions to Nigerian cinema.
+In 2014, she was conferred Member of the Order of the Federal Republic by the Nigerian government for her contributions to the Nigerian cinema.

 Early life and education

 Omotola Jalade, who is of Ondo descent, was born in Lagos State.
 She grew up with her parents and two younger brothers, Tayo and Bolaji Jalade.
-Her mother, Oluwatoyin Jalade née Amori Oguntade, Husband Captain Matthew Ekeinde, worked at J.T Chanrai Nigeria, and her father, Oluwashola Jalade, worked at the YMCA and the Lagos Country Club.
-She attended Chrisland School, Opebi (1981–1987), Oxford Children School (1987), Santos Layout, and Command Secondary School, Kaduna (1988–1993).
+Her mother, Oluwatoyin Jalade née Amori Oguntade, worked at J.T Chanrai Nigeria, and her father, Oluwashola Jalade, worked at the YMCA and the Lagos Country Club.

+Ekeinde attended Chrisland School, Opebi (1981–1987), Oxford Children School (1987), Santos Layout, and Command Secondary School, Kaduna (1988–1993).
 She had a brief stint at Obafemi Awolowo University and completed her studies at Yaba College of Technology (1996–2004), where she studied Estate Management.

-She originally wanted a career in business management.
+Ekeinde originally wanted a career in business management.
 However, while awaiting her results from university, she began modelling to earn a living.

 Career

 Acting career

-Ekeinde was introduced to acting while accompanying a friend to an audition.
+Ekeinde was introduced to acting while accompanying a friend to an audition in the early 1990s.
 Her first acting role was in the 1993 film Iva, directed by Reginald Ebere.
 She was given the lead role in the film.
 Her first major role was in the film Mortal Inheritance (1996), where she played a sickle-cell patient who fought for her life against small odds of survival.
 Since then, she has starred in several films, including Games Women Play, Blood Sisters, All My Life, Last Wedding, My Story, The Woman in Me and others.

-For her role in Mortal Inheritance, she won "Best Actress in an English Speaking Movie" and "Best Actress Overall" at the 1997 Movie Awards.
+For her role in Mortal Inheritance, she won the awards for Best Actress in an English Speaking Movie and Best Actress Overall at the 1997 Movie Awards in Nigeria.
 She was the youngest actress in Nigeria at that time to win this.

 In the late 1990s and early 2000s, she starred in several sequel films, including Lost Kingdom II, Kosorogun II, and Blood Sister II, leading to a grand achiever award from the Global Excellence Recognition Awards in 2004.
-She was awarded best Actress in a supporting role during the Africa Movie Academy Awards in 2005.
+She was awarded Best Actress in a supporting role during the Africa Movie Academy Awards in 2005.

-After shooting roughly three hundred video movies, Ekeinde received her first cinematic movie role in the 2010 film "Ije".
-This film was shot at locations in Jos and the United States."Ije" was the highest grossing Nollywood film at the time – A feat later broken by Phone Swap (2012).
-In 2012, she starred in the Nollywood thriller, Last Flight to Abuja which became the second-highest-grossing movie in West African cinemas in 2012.
-She has gone on to win over forty domestic and international awards.
+After shooting roughly 300 direct-to-video movies, Ekeinde received her first cinematic movie role in the 2010 film Ije.
+This film was shot at locations in Jos and the United States.
+Ije was the highest grossing Nollywood film at the time, a feat later broken by Phone Swap (2012).
+In 2012, she starred in the Nollywood thriller, Last Flight to Abuja, which became the second-highest-grossing movie in West African cinemas that year.
+She has gone on to win over 40 domestic and international awards.

-In 2015, Ekeinde celebrated her 20th anniversary in the entertainment industry, having appeared in about two hundred films.
+In 2015, Ekeinde celebrated her 20th anniversary in the entertainment industry, having appeared in about hundreds of films.

 In June 2018, Ekeinde and fellow Nigerian Femi Odugbemi received invitations to be voting members at the Academy Awards.